Skip to contents

-The chart-function is a generic S3 function for charting OHLC series as either candlesticks or 'traditional' OHLC-bars.
-The function is a high-level wrapper of plotly::plot_ly with predefined OHLC values based on the input series.
+chart() is a generic S3 function for charting OHLC-V series interactively.
+The function is a high-level plotly::plot_ly wrapper with pre-specified OHLC values based on the input data.

 Arguments